Bertrand256/dash-masternode-tool/README.md

 ### Setting up the hardware wallet type
  * Click the `Configure` button.
  * In the configuration dialog that will open, select the `Miscellaneous` tab.
- * Depending on the type of your hardware wallet, select the `Trezor` or `Keepkey` option.
+ * Depending on the type of your hard ware wallet, select the `Trezor` or `Keepkey` option.
  ![1](doc/img/dmt-config-dlg-misc.png)

 ### Connection setup